 - The second is a minor lameness in one hind leg.
 Older horses (over 15) who start to show one-sidedness may be developing arthritis in one hock, but any kind of extremely minor lameness can show up in this manner.

 A Crooked Rider

-I have also seen lesson barns where all of the horses were one sided to the left because the instructors always sent them out that way and almost never turned right.
+I have also seen lesson barns where all of the horses were one-sided to the left because the instructors always sent them out that way and rarely turned right.

-In the U.S., Thoroughbreds may come off the track one sided because all of the tracks are run counterclockwise.
-A good trainer will make sure to run his horses in the other direction so they do not end up weak on one side and thus more prone to injury, but not all trainers are good.
+In the U.S., thoroughbreds may come off the track one-sided because all of the tracks are run counterclockwise.
+A good trainer will make sure to run their horses in the other direction, so they do not end up weak on one side and thus more prone to injury, but not all trainers are good.
 (In Europe, some tracks are run clockwise, so this problem is less common).

 All horses need to be worked in both directions at least equally, with perhaps a little more emphasis on their naturally weak side.